ModellingBiologicalDataCourse-iMM2022/ModellingBiologicalDataCourse-iMM2022.github.io/index.md

 <br><b>Sunday the 19th of June</b>

 15.00-18.30.
 Photographic scavenger hunt through Rossio, Terreiro do Paço and Belém.
-You can either meet us at the hotel lobby at 14h30 or directly by Rossio metro station at 15h00 (next to the statue of a guy on a horse).
+You can either meet us at the hotel lobby at 14h30 or directly by Rossio metro station at 15h00 (next to the statue of a guy on a horse on Praça da Figueira).

 <br><b>Monday the 20th of June</b>